Italian Crockpot Chicken and Potatoes

 Jump to Recipe

 This Creamy Italian Crockpot Chicken and Potatoes is simmered in the most incredible creamy sauce of roasted red peppers, spinach and Italian herbs.
-It’s a dump and go crockpot chicken recipe!
+It’s a dump and go crockpot chicken recipe that’s perfect for days when you don’t feel like cooking but still want a warm and delicious meal to satisfy the whole family.

 The only thing that keeps me going is hunkering down in the kitchen and whipping up our favourite cozy comfort foods: baking, soups, chili, and easy crockpot meals that can simmer away and fill the house with that incredible scent of a dinner that’s cooking long before the 5:00pm rush.

-This creamy Italian Crockpot Chicken and Potatoes is a new one we’re adding to the list this year!
+This creamy Italian Crockpot Chicken and Potatoes is an old favorite and one we make on repeat!

 Want to save this recipe?